 The first time I went to meet him, a friend told me about him, I just walked right his open door and sat down.
 We talked and laughed like we had known each other for years!
-On one visit I was disappointed there was already 2 ladies visiting him when I arrived.
+On one visit I was disappointed there were already two ladies visiting him when I arrived.
 They were armed with homemade baked goods in a thinly veiled attempt at seduction.
-I mean who were these young hussies (they are in their seventies), ruining our alone time!
+I mean, who were these young hussies (they are in their seventies), ruining our alone time!
 Rude!

-But, if you’re going to get older your going to attend a lot of funerals, so you have to keep on adding new members to your gang.
+But, if you’re going to get older, you’re going to attend a lot of funerals, so you have to keep on adding new members to your gang.
 I guess I will have to put up with his other girlfriends, but I can’t say I was too upset when I tripped and accidentally ran my key down the side of their car when I was leaving.
 Hehe.

 Taking care of Betty & Donald